jkkummerfeld/slate/tutorial/label.md

 python src/annotate.py tutorial/label.md -t categorical -s token -o -hh
 ```

+This command is also an example of how to run the code.
+It says to:

+ - run the program with python (`python src/annotate.py`),
+ - annotating this file (`tutorial/label.md`),
+ - with categories (`-t categorical`),
+ - applied to tokens (`-s token`),
+ - reading and overwriting any existing annotation file (`-o`),
+ - hiding the help at the start (`-hh`),
+ - and logging to a specified file (`-l log.tutorial.label.txt`)

+For the full range of command line arguments, see the README.md file.

 When labelling, the current item is underlined.
 In this case, that means the
 very first token of this document.